UPDATED as of 29th Nov 2021

 Learn more with our Serum DEX guide and review.

 Deposit and Withdrawal Fees

-Maker and Taker fees are basically 0.02% and 0.07% respectively.
-However the Exchange offers discounts for higher volume traders and those participating in their referral program.
+FTX Exchange offers discounts for higher-volume traders and those participating in their referral program.
 They also have a VIP program for professional traders and a Backstop Liquidity Provider program for market makers.
-Notably, holders of the Exchange’s own FTT token are given discounts based on a user’s FTT holdings.
+Holders of the Exchange’s own FTT token are given percentage discounts on trading fees based on how much FTT they hold.

 You can learn more about their fees and discounts here.

 See also: How to save money on crypto exchange fees